heyandresdjc/go-micro/README.md

-# Golang Notification
+# Notifi

-this is an example end point deisng to send notifications from a relay smtp server service or sendgrids excellent system
+This is an example end point deisng to send notifications from a relay smtp server service or sendgrids excellent system

-ths whole system can
+to be use you need to map it out to a volume

+`./path/to/you/dir:/var`

+and a file called `.env`

 .env file for server relay:
 ```sh